Princess Margaret, Countess of Snowdon: End of relationship

 After resigning from the RAF and travelling around the world for 18 months Townsend returned in March 1958; he and Margaret met several times, but could not avoid the press ("TOGETHER AGAIN") or royal disapproval.
 Townsend again left Britain to write a book about his trip; Barrymaine concluded in 1958 that "none of the fundamental obstacles to their marriage has been overcome – or shows any prospects of being overcome".
 Townsend said during a 1970 book tour that he and Margaret did not correspond and they had not seen each other since a "friendly" 1958 meeting, "just like I think a lot of people never see their old girl friends".
-Their love letters are in the Royal Archives and will not be available to the public until 100 years after Margaret's birth, February 2030.
+Their love letters are in the Royal Archives and will not be available to the public until 100 years after Margaret's birth, August 2030.
 These are unlikely to include Margaret's letters.
 In 1959, she wrote to Townsend in response to him informing her of his remarriage plans, accusing him of betraying their vow not to marry anyone else and requesting her love letters to him be destroyed.
 He claimed he complied with her wishes, but kept this letter and an envelope of burned shards of the vow she had sent, eventually destroying these also.
-He was apparently unaware Margaret had already broken the pact by her engagement to Billy Wallace as it wasn't revealed until many years later.
+He was apparently unaware Margaret had already broken the pact by her engagement to Billy Wallace as it was not revealed until many years later.

 In October 1993, a friend of Margaret revealed she had met Townsend for what turned out to be the last time before his death in 1995.
-She hadn't wanted to attend the reunion they'd both been invited to, in 1992, for fear it might be picked up by the press, so she asked to see him privately instead.
+She had not wanted to attend the reunion they'd both been invited to, in 1992, for fear it might be picked up by the press, so she asked to see him privately instead.
 Margaret said that he looked "exactly the same, except he had grey hair".
-Guests said he hadn't really changed, and that they just sat chatting like old friends.
+Guests said he had not really changed, and that they just sat chatting like old friends.
 They also found him disgruntled and had convinced himself that in agreeing to part, he and Margaret had set a noble example which seemed to have been in vain.

+Billy Wallace later said that "The thing with Townsend was a girlish nonsense that got out of hand.
+It was never the big thing on her part that people claim".